 Licensed practical nurses provide basic nursing care, often assisting registered nurses.
 There are more than 700,000 positions nationwide, and jobs are available in hospitals, doctor’s offices, nursing homes, extended care facilities, and even private homes.
 With an average pay level of over $47,000 per year, the field is expected to grow by 11% over the next decade.

-Education/training: At a minimum, you’ll need to complete a state approved LPN education program, which will take a year to complete.
+Education/Training Required: At a minimum, you’ll need to complete a state approved LPN education program, which will take a year to complete.
 But many employers prefer candidates to have an associate’s degree, and will likely pay more if you do.
 As medical caregivers, LPNs must also be licensed in all states.

-Challenges: As an LPN, just as is the case with registered nurses, you’ll be on the front line of the healthcare industry.
+Job Challenges: As an LPN, just as is the case with registered nurses, you’ll be on the front line of the healthcare industry.
 That means constant contact with patients and family members.
 You’ll need to be able to provide both care and comfort to all.
 If you’re working in a hospital, nursing home, or extended care facility, you’ll be doing shift work, including nights and weekends.

 Why you may want to become a licensed practical nurse: